-How they work is that as you’re using them you’ll hear each other over the internet, but they actually record the audio from each person directly “locally” to their own computer.
-Then they make it easy to bring those recordings together for the host once you’re done.
+How they work is that as you’re using them you’ll hear each other over the internet, but they actually record each person directly “locally” to their own computer.
+They then make it easy to bring those recordings together for you once you’re done.
 They also provide separate tracks for each speaker – which makes editing easier later.

 Zoom and Skype are designed for video conferencing, but you can get them to record audio (and video) for your podcast.
 The upside is a lot of people are used to using them now.
 And they have versions you can use for free.
 Plus you get to see your interviewee (which does help build rapport.)
 The downside is the sound quality of Zoom and Skype is not as good as the dedicated audio platforms.

-Let’s look more closely at the best call recording software options for podcasts and how they work.
+Let’s look more closely at the best call recording software options specifically designed for podcasts and how they work.

-Something else about Squadcast that makes it unique is that it gives you the option to fire up live video so you can see your guest.
+A useful key feature with Squadcast is that it gives you the option to fire up live video so you can see your guest.
 As yet you can’t record that video but being able to see your guest will help give you better rapport for your interview.
-You can also see where they’re set up and the mic they’re using.
+Seeing your guest will enable you to see where they’re set up and the mic they’re using.
 (You may be able to give them tips on getting better sound.)

 – the ability to schedule future recordings